saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 ## Cloud Storage

-A base assumption in Saltbox is that you are storing your media on cloud storage.
+The default assumption in Saltbox is that you are storing your media on cloud storage.
 Saltbox can be set up to use any cloud storage provider that [Rclone](https://rclone.org/) supports.
 Google Drive via [G-Suite Business](https://gsuite.google.com/pricing.html) has historically been the preferred choice among users, but with recent changes to the Google offering [Dropbox](https://www.dropbox.com/) has now become a primary choice.
 Some of the components are designed expressly for Google Drive, like the A-Train Google Drive monitoring in autoscan and the service-account rotation in cloudplow.

 This documentation has not yet been fully updated to cover Dropbox specifics or idiosyncrasies.

+THAT SAID, cloud storage is not a requirement; you can run saltbox without it, storing your media locally in a variety of ways.

 See [here](../../reference/cloud.md) for more details about Cloud Storage requirements and running Saltbox without it.